-To continue serving our readers with outstanding content, we were considering doing an article featuring the Top Ten Best Permanent Life Insurance Companies.
-However, we quickly realized that this list will vary depending on the type of permanent life insurance needed.
-Because the best life insurance for you will depend on your need, based on your unique goals and objectives.
+The following article is a more comprehensive look at permanent coverage in support of our article featuring the Top 20 Best Permanent Life Insurance Companies.
+Composing such a list and knowing which companies are the so called “best” will vary depending on the type of permanent life insurance needed.
+Because the best life insurance company for you will depend on your need, based on your unique goals and objectives.

 What is Permanent Life Insurance?

-Permanent life insurance refers to a broad category of life insurance that offers permanent benefits.
-Life insurance that offers permanent benefits is distinguished from temporary life insurance that offers benefits for a set period of time..
+When defining permanent life insurance it is important to contrast it with what it is not.
+Permanent life insurance is not term life insurance.
+Rather, it refers to a broad category of life insurance that offers ongoing benefits for the life of the insured.
+Life insurance that offers permanent benefits is distinguished from temporary life insurance that offers benefits for a set period of time.

 When suggesting that permanent life insurance offers permanent benefits, we are talking about a permanent death benefit once the policy premium is completely paid for (or paid up) AND some level of accumulation of cash value within the policy.
 Permanence and accumulation of cash value are the 2 factors that separate permanent life insurance from term life insurance.

 Temporary life insurance, more commonly known as term life insurance, does NOT offer a permanent death benefit.
 Term life insurance offers a specified amount of death benefit for a specified term.